cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 Reverse directory
 ~~~~~~~~~~~~~~~~~
-The rdir services keep a trace of all chunks stored on each rawx service.
-When a rawx is broken, admins can rebuild lost chunks thanks to rdir informations assuming that each chunk is duplicated.
+The rdir services keep track of all chunks stored on each rawx service.
+When a rawx is broken, admins can rebuild lost chunks thanks to rdir information,
+as long as each chunk is duplicated.
-When a chunks is uploaded to a rawx (or deleted), this rawx sends an event to the event agent which updates rdir informations.
+When a chunk is uploaded to a rawx (or deleted), this rawx sends an event to
+the event agent, which updates rdir information.

 For each chunk, rdir stores:

-- ‘mtime’: date of the last update of this entry (when a chunk is uploaded to a rawx)
+- mtime: the date of the last update of this entry (when a chunk is uploaded to a rawx).
-- ‘rtime’: date of the rebuilt or not present
+- rtime: the date of the rebuild, if any.
-- the id of the object the chunk belongs to
+- the id of the object the chunk belongs to.

-If the volume has no associated rdir, a rdir will be automatically associated to
+If the volume has no associated rdir, an rdir will be automatically associated to
 it.
-The meta1 stores this association using the special account **_RDIR**.
+The Meta1 directory stores this association using the special account **_RDIR**.

-Metadata proxy
+Metadata Proxy
 ~~~~~~~~~~~~~~
-Whichever protocol is in used by the internal services (directories), all clients rely on a layer of gateways that provides a simple REST API for metadata accesses.
+Whichever protocol is in used by internal services (directories), all clients rely on a layer of gateways that provides a simple REST API for metadata accesses.
 This API provides high-level operations that encapsulate all the underlying logic behind the management of accounts, containers, and their contents.
 Gateways are also the ideal place for shared cache mechanisms, similar to the way name service cache daemon works on Linux hosts.

 .. image:: ../../../images/openio-client-with-proxy.svg
    :width: 400 px
    :align: center

-Self-healing / Integrity loop
+Self-Healing / Integrity Loop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Each directory has a counterpart, that is reversed; i.e., each item knows
+Each directory has a counterpart that is reversed; i.e., each item knows
 its parents.
 A container is aware of its account, and a chunk is aware of the
 object and the ID of the container it belongs to.
 This makes it possible to
 rebuild a directory with a simple crawl of the items present on the storage